Life imprisonment in Australia: Mandatory life imprisonment

-When the death penalty was abolished in the Australian Capital Territory in 1973, there were no offences subject to mandatory life imprisonment.
-Even so, life imprisonment can be imposed.
+When the death penalty was abolished in the Australian Capital Territory in 1973, there were no offences subject to mandatory life imprisonment; even so, life imprisonment can be imposed.

 Life imprisonment remains mandatory for murder in South Australia, the Northern Territory, and Queensland.

 State and territories

 The criminal law and prisons are primarily administered by state and territory governments within Australia's federal system.
 As such, there is considerable divergence of which offences can attract life sentences across Australia.

 The minimum non-parole period on a life sentence varies between jurisdictions, and between different crimes attracting the penalty.
 A life sentence in Western Australia, for a crime other than murder, attracts a minimum non-parole period of seven years, while the equivalent term in Queensland is 15 years.
-For murder, the minimum non parole period on a life sentence in Australian Capital Territory is 10 years, as it is in Western Australia except when committed during an aggravated home burglary, in which case it is 15 years.
+For murder, the minimum non-parole period on a life sentence in the Australian Capital Territory is 10 years, as it is in Western Australia (except when committed during an aggravated home burglary, in which case it is 15 years).